Leading Effective Teamwork

 Teamwork happens best in stable small teams.
 Teamwork skills enable great collaboration and performance also in other organizational units like communities, projects, and workgroups.
 From the organizational perspective, teamwork is the only antidote for bureaucracy.
 More background at https://gosei.fi/teamwork/

 Who is it for

-- Leaders and influential team members, who support Teamwork in their organizations.
+- Leaders and influential team members, who create Teamwork in their organizations.

 - Scrum Masters and coaches, who train and coach Teamwork.

-- Executives, managers, and experts, who want to create an organizational design optimized for Teamwork.
+- Executives and change drivers who want to create an organizational design optimized for Teamwork.

 Day 1: Organizational enablers for Teamwork